 - I may not show love with words as much as you would like, but stop and notice all the things I DO to show you my love for you.
 To me, my actions speak much more loudly than my words.
 And to me, your actions speak much more loudly than your words, too.

 - Don’t verbally push God, the Bible and church on me.
 Nagging, preaching and lecturing make me want to run away just because of your approach.
 It is your ability to be silent about the things of God coupled with your gentle, peaceful, respectful spirit that is not anxious and worried that will help me better hear God’s voice.
 I need to SEE you live out your faith, not hear about it.
 Words don’t impact men the way they do women.

 - Realize that I am not a woman.
 Make sure that it is safe for me to be a man – that I am not punished for being masculine.
 I am different from you.
 I think and feel differently – but that doesn’t mean I am wrong.

 - Dress nicely and fix your hair and makeup the way I like it sometimes.
+Exercise and take good care of your body.
 That actually makes me feel like you respect yourself and like you respect me.

 - Flirt with me and no one else!

 - Act like you are happy to see me when I get home!